-Map of the diocese of Comminges Nord, engraving on laid paper, 1781.
-Paper in very good condition; note a slight tear on the left edge.
-Trace of a fold in the middle.
+Map of the diocese of southern Comminges, engraving on laid paper, 1781.
+Paper in good condition.
 Plate in excellent condition, perfectly legible.
-Stamped in ink on the front of the publishing company "Munificentia regis optimi.
+Stamped in ink on the front by the publishing company "Munificentia regis optimi.
 Cives L. Confec" ("By the munificence of the best of kings.
 Made by 50 of his subjects.").
-The southern part is in my possession, for sale on my gallery.
-Sheet 100x68, plate 98x41"The maps mentioned above are part of the first large Map of France, entirely surveyed on the ground from operations which develop the general triangulation recently completed.
-The project to establish a general triangulation of the French territory was first undertaken by a team formed around Jean-Dominique Cassini
+The northern part is in my possession, for sale on my gallery.
+Sheet 100x67, plate 98x59.
+"The maps mentioned above are part of the first large Map of France, entirely surveyed on the ground from operations which develop the general triangulation recently completed.
+The project to establish a general triangulation of the French territory was first undertaken by a team formed around Jean-Dominique Cassini (1625-1712) and his son Jacques (1677-1756), from 1683 to the